Can I offset my ecological footprint with trees?

 What is the global rate of deforestation and reforestation?

-According to the 2015 Global Forest Resources Assessment by the Food and Agriculture Organization of the United Nations (FAO), between 2010 and 2015, there was an annual loss of 7.6 million ha of forest area and an annual gain of 4.3 million ha of forest area, resulting in a net annual decrease in forest area of 3.3 million ha.
+Between 2010 and 2015 there was an annual loss of 7.6 million ha and an annual gain of 4.3 million ha, resulting in a net annual decrease in forest area of 3.3 million ha.
+This is an area the size of the Netherlands.

 How much does a tree cost?